-The Quran says in Sura An-Nisa: “Men are in charge of women by (right of) what Allah has given one over the other and what they spend from their wealth.”
-The exact interpretation by the famous Islamic scholar Ibn Al-Qayyim states that men are responsible for women financially, but also responsible for the way they are treated and respected.
-When those obligations are not fulfilled, rights are taken.
-It’s abuse.
+The Qur’an says in Sura An-Nisa: “Men are in charge of women by [right of] what Allah has given one over the other and what they spend from their wealth.”
+The scholar Ibn Al-Qayyim interpreted this verse to mean that men are financially responsible for women—but also responsible for how they treat them, how they respect them, and how they uphold their dignity.
+When those obligations are not fulfilled, it becomes abuse—not authority.

 0 Comments